-Learn about and access data for absentee (including one-stop early voting) and provisional voting.
+Learn about and access data for absentee (including early voting) and provisional voting.
 Download files from the Absentee Files and Provisional Files tables below.
 For additional information, see FAQ: Provisional and Absentee Data on this page.

 What is provisional voting?
 Voters are given a provisional ballot should any questions about their qualifications arise.
 For procedural information, visit our Provisional Voting page.

-- Absentee files (statewide and by county), which contain a record of each absentee ballot, including absentee-by-mail ballot requests and one-stop ballots from the in-person early voting period.
+- Absentee files (statewide and by county), which contain a record of each absentee ballot, including absentee-by-mail ballot requests and early voting ballots from the in-person early voting period.
 Each record contains ballot and voter info.
 For a full list of variables, see the Absentee Layout TXT file.
 Detailed absentee-by-mail ballot information remains confidential (and is not reported) until the ballot is returned or polls open on Election Day.

-- Absentee Counts files (statewide and by county), which contain counts of absentee ballots cast, including those cast in person during the one-stop early voting period, grouped by county and voter demographics.
+- Absentee Counts files (statewide and by county), which contain counts of absentee ballots cast, including those cast in person during the early voting period, grouped by county and voter demographics.
 For a full list of variables, see the Absentee Counts Layout TXT file.

 - Absentee Request Demographic Stats files (beginning in 2020), which contain counts of absentee-by-mail ballot requests (i.e., number of requests received by county boards of elections) broken down by county and voter demographics, as well as the year and week the request was received.
 For a full list of variables, see the associated Layout TXT file.